Center for Students with Disabilities

 - Be sure to update your personal information such as the best phone number to reach you and make sure you set up an SMC email account if you have not already done so.
 You may update your information at smc.edu/stayconnected

-- Your counseling session will take place either by phone or video online via ZOOM.
+- Your counseling session takes place either by phone or video online via Zoom.
+At

-At the time of your scheduled appointment, your counselor will call you and if Zoom
+the time of your scheduled appointment, your counselor will call you and if Zoom is

-is your preferred mode of communication, a Zoom invite will be sent to you via your
+your preferred mode of communication, a Zoom invite will be sent to you via your SMC

 - Please be sure to check your SMC email because your counselor will email a link inviting you to join the scheduled meeting that will look like this: "Join from PC, Mac, Linux, iOS or Android: ( your counselor's link here)"